 “It is inhumane to expect people to continually pull themselves up by their own ‘bootstraps’ without needing anything from anyone.
 That is what’s expected in a hyper-masculine culture where being needy for anything or anyone is weak, and holding emotions in is strong and righteous.”
 This wonderful quote is a tiny fraction of the fantastic essay on the current cultural undervaluing of women’s emotions, strengths, and abilities by Julie Daley at Unabashedly Female.
 Read it now.
 Unabashedly Female.

-Dove’s Real Beauty campaign has gone interactive on Facebook, with an “app” that “allows” the user to it's cool “make over” those annoying belly fat spam ads.
-The “app”declares that by using it the best viagra prices user will send their one uplifting message to over 24 million women, displacing all those spammy diet ads.
-More disturbing perhaps is that the viagra 20 mg app also offers to send these messages to women thinking about certain things, such as love, beauty, careers, or travel.
-Maybe I’m just too small potatoes to know about Facebook’s mind reading capabilities with my $5 ad spend, but what’s going on link for you here?
+Dove’s Real Beauty campaign has gone interactive on Facebook, with an “app” that “allows” the user to “make over” those annoying belly fat spam ads.
+The “app”declares that by using it the best viagra prices user will send their one uplifting message to it's cool over 24 million women, displacing all those spammy diet ads.
+More disturbing perhaps is that the app also offers to send these messages to women thinking about certain things, such as love, beauty, careers, or travel.
+Maybe I’m just too small potatoes to know about Facebook’s mind reading capabilities with my $5 ad spend, but what’s going on here?
 I appreciate that Dove highlights diverse body types, but this overload of saccharine feel-good uselessness is a hot mess.
-Which is http://achillcamping.com/levitra-online-50mgs made even more unsightly by a press release stating that this “app” is being released to art directors (on Reddit!) to stop their “Photoshop abuse of women”.
+Which is made even more unsightly by a press release stating that this “app” is being released to art directors (on Reddit!) to stop their “Photoshop abuse of women”.
 Dove “Ad Makeover”.
 Brand Channel.

 You say you want a tattoo, but you’re worried about the high cost?
 Why not do it yourself?
-It’s easier than you think to we use it give yourself a (bad) tattoo – Hannah at XOJane shows you how it’s done by giving herself two of them.
+It’s easier than you think to give yourself a (bad) tattoo – Hannah at XOJane shows you how it’s done by giving herself two of them.
 XOJane.

-Pretty enough to eat: the Makeup Museum has a new exhibition, “Sweet Tooth: Confections in Cosmetics and Beauty”.
-Tracing the history of confection inspired and flavored makeup and other cosmetics, the post includes vintage ads and displays of http://jiveparty.com/wordpress/levitra-usa sweets-themed products.
+Pretty enough to we use it eat: the Makeup Museum has a new exhibition, “Sweet Tooth: Confections in Cosmetics and Beauty”.
+Tracing the history of confection inspired and flavored makeup and other cosmetics, the post includes vintage ads and displays of sweets-themed products.
 Hey, when is MAD or FIT going to give MM a show?
 We want this show in real life!
 Makeup Museum.